 Avoid this!
 You don’t want them to doubt you.
 Do you?
-So you better start designing that logo of yours.
+So you better start designing that logo of your now.

-Your Logo Becomes The Vessel For Your Brand.
+Your Logo Becomes the Vessel of Your Brand.

 I personally love Nike’s logo, the one with the little swoosh thingy.
 For me, it represents inner strength, courage, swiftness, human being potential, greatness and more.
 Whenever I get frightened writing my next article, I just coerce myself to remember what Nike said: “Just Do It.”
 It’s such a powerful logo together with their tagline that I associate Nike in a positive light.